CDCgov/zoe/README.md

 # The Zoe Anthology

 [Zoe](https://en.wikipedia.org/wiki/Zoe_(name)) provides both broad and highly specialized implementations for bioinformatics.
 In particular, we focus on common data formats and methods relevant for the sequencing of RNA viruses.
-Read the [documentation](https://cdcgov.github.io/zoe).
+Read the [internal documentation](https://cdcgov.github.io/zoe) or the [public docs](https://docs.rs/zoe/latest/zoe/) on [docs.rs](https://docs.rs).

 **This library runs on Rust *nightly*.**